strapi/strapi/docs/3.0.0-beta.x/concepts/models.md

 **`uid`**

 This field type allows a `targetField` key.
-The value is the name of an attribute thas has `string` of `text` type.
+The value is the name of an attribute that has `string` or `text` type.

 The field type also allows an `options` key.
-The value is an `object` of options passed to the `uid` generator.
+The value is an `object` of options passed to [the `uid` generator](https://github.com/sindresorhus/slugify).

 - `separator` (string) — Specify the string to be used for word separation.
 Allowed separators are: `"-"`, `"_"`, `"."`, and `"~"`.
 Default: `"-"`
 - `lowercase` (boolean) — Make the `uid` lowercase.
 Default: `true`